borntofrappe/fullstack-d3/README.md

 const temperatureTicks = radiusScale.ticks(4); // [20, 40, 60, 80, 100]
 ```

 The ticks are represented with circles, but also `<text>` elements, positioned vertically and above a solid rectangle.
-The rectangle provides a background to avoid a visual conflict between labels and grid lines.
+The rectangle, positioned and sized rather tentatively, provides a background to avoid a visual conflict between labels and grid lines.

 #### Data